Psycho-Educational Assessment

 One Step at a Time.

-A dyslexia assessment consists of a full range of tests to assess underlying ability, short term & working memory (including phonological memory), speed of processing and phonological awareness.
-It also consists of attainment tests that look at spelling, writing and reading efficiency and numeracy.
+A psycho-educational assessment includes a range of tests that look at your child’s underlying abilities such as short-term and working memory (including phonological memory), processing speed, and phonological awareness.
+It also covers attainment tests that assess reading, writing, spelling, and numeracy skills.

 What does it involve: